monalabs/mona-sdk/README.md

 You can also configure Mona's logging using the following environment variables:

-1. MONA_LOGGING_LEVEL - set this to the wanted level, according to python's logging
+1. MONA_SDK_LOGGING_LEVEL - set this to the wanted level, according to python's logging
    constants:
    - "CRITICAL" (50)
    - "ERROR" (40)